AruniMishra/aws-certified-developer-associate-notes/aws-certified-developer-associate.md

 ### AWS Certificate Manager

 - Although you can upload certificates to CloudFront, it doesn’t mean that you can import third-party SSL certificates on it.
 If you got your certificate from a third-party CA then you have to import the certificate into ACM or upload it to the IAM certificate store first.
 You would also not be able to export the certificate that you have loaded in CloudFront nor assign them to your EC2 or ELB instances as it would be tied to a single CloudFront distribution

+### AWS Secrets Manager

+- Secrets Manager is used for rotating credentials, not encryption keys

 ### SWF